 In her writings on child development, Dr. Maria Montessori emphasized the importance of self-directed and hands-on activities for learning, and what better place for that than the bath?
 Not only are the types of toys important, but how they are introduced and displayed is key as well.
 It helps to limit the number of bath toys out at one time, as fewer toys will encourage deeper and more creative play—simply rotating bath toys every few weeks will help keep their interest night after night.
 Also, creating a space for the child to put away their own toys is an added opportunity for independence, and there are many tub storage options that are free standing or that hang on the tub.

-Below are eight Montessori bath toys that will help turn bath time into an engaging part of your child’s day.
+Motherly rounded up eight of our favorite Montessori bath toys to help you turn bath time into an engaging part of your child’s day.

 Just like many other Montessori materials you come across, these seem almost too simple, yet they are one of the more versatile toys that can be used for years in the tub.
 The cups can allow practice pouring, scooping, measuring—and you can add a few items from the kitchen like measuring spoons or a funnel for the opportunities for exploration to continue to grow.

 This colorful and inviting toy allows your child to showcase their creativity in the tub, while also learning about cause and effect.
 The parts can be put together to make endless shapes for water to work its way through, allowing your child to investigate for themselves why water cannot run up the pipes or why pieces can’t fit together certain ways.
 You can purchase additional pipes, cogs, and tubes to make even more of a challenge.